search close

 • From the Operator menu, select an operator to specify how the selected field and value relate.

-• Optionally click the Add condition button to add another condition or the Add group button to create a group of conditions.
+• (Optional) Click Add condition to add another condition or Add group to create a group of conditions.

 • Select All to specify that a request must meet every condition or Any to specify that a request must meet only one condition.

-• From the Action type menu, select the action that should be taken when a request meets the rule’s conditions.
-Action types include Block, Allow, and Add signal.
+• From the Action type menu, select the action that should be taken when a request meets the rule's conditions.
+Action types include Block, Allow, Add signal, Browser challenge, and Verify token.
+Check out our guide to using client challenges for additional details on browser challenges and token verification.

-• Optionally click the Add action button to add another action.
+• (Optional) Click Add action to add another action.

-• From the Request logging menu, select Sampled to store the logs for requests that match the rule’s criteria and None to not store the logs.
-When you select None, the time series graphs will still include data from requests that match the rule’s criteria.
-This field is only available for block and allow actions.
-See Data Storage and Sampling for more information.
+• From the Request logging menu, select Sampled to store the logs for requests that match the rule's criteria and None to not store the logs.
+When you select None, the time series graphs will still include data from requests that match the rule's criteria.
+Read our guide on request data storage for more information.

 • Leave the Status switch enabled.

-• Click the Change expiration link and select from the menu when the rule should be disabled.
+• Click Change expiration and select from the menu when the rule should be disabled.

 • In the Description field, enter a description of the rule.

-6. Click the Create site rule button.
-The request rule is created, and the Site Rules page appears.
+8. Click Create site rule.
+The request rule is created and the Site Rules page appears.